-- 33.01 The President or Vice-President shall automatically vacate their office if: - (a) They resign in writing under their hand or has been deemed to resign under this article; - (b) They are removed from office by a vote of two-thirds (2/3) majority of a duly convened general meeting of the Union; - (c) They are found to have compromised mental capacity; - (d) They become ineligible for active membership in the Union; - (e) They are no longer employed in an HSAA bargaining unit and the provision in Article Active Members does not apply;
+- 33.01 The President or Vice-President shall automatically vacate their office if: - (a) They resign in writing under their hand or has been deemed to resign under this article; - (b) They are removed from office by a vote of two-thirds (2/3) majority of a duly convened Special meeting of the membership in accordance withArticle- Meetings of the Membership; general meeting of the Union; - (c) They are found to have compromised mental capacity; - (d) They become ineligible for active membership in the Union; - (e) They are no longer employed in an HSAA bargaining unit and the provision in Article Active Members does not apply; - (f) They miss more than one-third (1/3) of the regularly scheduled Board meetings during any year of their term. without valid reason acceptable to the Board. - 33.02 Any District or Equity member of the Board shall automatically vacate their office if: - (a) They resign in writing under their hand or has been deemed to resign under this article; - (b) They are removed from office by a vote of two-thirds (2/3) majority of a duly convened Special meeting of the membership in accordance withArticle- Meetings of the Membership; general meeting of the Union; - (c) They are found to have compromised mental capacity; - (d) They become ineligible for active membership in the Union; - (e) They are no longer employed in an HSAA bargaining unit in the district in which they were elected; - (f) They no longer self-identify as a member of the designated equity group;

-- (f) They miss more than one-third (1/3) of the regularly scheduled Board meetings during any year of their term. without valid reason acceptable to the Board. - 33.02 Any member of the Board shall automatically vacate their office if: - (a) They resign in writing under their hand or has been deemed to resign under this article; - (b) They are removed from office by a vote of two-thirds (2/3) majority of a duly convened general meeting of the Union; - (c) They are found to have compromised mental capacity; - (d) They become ineligible for active membership in the Union; - (e) They are no longer employed in a bargaining unit in the district in which they were elected; - (f) They miss more than one-third (1/3) of the regularly scheduled Board meetings during any year of their term. without valid reason acceptable to the Board.
+(g) They miss more than one-third (1/3) of the regularly scheduled Board meetings during any year of their term. without valid reason acceptable to the Board.